meuter/devbox/README.md

     ./install_dev_box.sh
     ```

-   The script will ask you to select the tz, and type in you samba password.
+   The script will ask you to select the timezone, and type in you samba password,
-   The install will then continue until completion and automatically reboot.
+   to share your home over samba.
+The install will then continue until completion
+   and automatically reboot.

 # Usage